(You are here.)

 The Wright manufactured very few bicycles after 1902 and none

-after 1904 -- they were much too busy developing and trying to find a
+after 1904 – they were much too busy developing their airplanes and trying to find a

-market for their airplanes.
+market for them.
 When they finally began to sell aircraft in

 1909, the bicycle shop at 1127 West Third Street was converted to a